blazium-engine/rune_docs/docs/rune-interface/getting-started.md

 # RUNE Interface - Getting Started

-RUNE Interface is the graphical application for creating and editing RUNE flows.
+RUNE Interface is the graphical application for creating and editing R.U.N.E. – Routing & Utility Node Editor flows.
 This guide will help you get started.

 ## Installation